Blooym/skywrite/README.md

 > promise of stability or compatibility between versions until v1.
 You have been
 > warned.

-Automatic submission RSS feed posts to Bluesky.
+Automatic submission of RSS feed posts to Bluesky.

 ## Features